jcchavezs/zipkin-instrumentation-symfony/README.md

 ## Getting started

 This Symfony bundle provides a middleware that can be used to trace HTTP requests.
-In order to use it it is important that you declare the middleware by adding this to `app/config/services.yml` or any other [dependency injection](https://symfony.com/doc/current/components/dependency_injection.html) declaration.
+In order to use it, it is important that you declare the middleware by adding this to `app/config/services.yml` or any other [dependency injection](https://symfony.com/doc/current/components/dependency_injection.html) declaration.